+This is my yearly review of Nissan Navara Malaysia.
 This post was first published on 26th September 2017, a year after I used my Nissan Navara NP300.

 However, since I always get the question “how good is the Nissan Navara?”, I decided to keep updating this post for as long as I own the truck, or until a new model of the truck is released.